 The city is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Seldovia has relatively fewer families with younger children, and/or college students.
 Combined, this makes Seldovia a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-The percentage of people in Seldovia who are college-educated is somewhat higher than the average US community of 21.84%: 25.95% of adults in Seldovia have at least a bachelor's degree.
+The overall education level of Seldovia is somewhat higher than in the average US city of 21.84%: 25.95% of adults 25 and older in the city have at least a bachelor's degree.

 Seldovia is a very ethnically-diverse city.
 The people who call Seldovia home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Seldovia residents report their race to be White, followed by Native American.
 Important ancestries of people in Seldovia include English, German, Finnish, Irish, and Dutch.